From Clicks to Sales: How Auto Leads Move Through the Digital Car Sales Funnel

 The dealership consideration phase includes:

-- Visiting a dealer website
+- Revisiting a dealership’s website

 4. Deal Consideration